WhyIStayed/WhyILeft: 2018

 The movement picked back up in 2018 after Jennie Willoughby published a blog post titled “Why I Stayed” about her experiences with domestic violence when married to her ex-husband, former White House staff secretary Rob Porter, in April 2017.
 The Trump Administration defended Porter, writing the accusations off as a smear campaign, but later White House chief of staff John Kelly admitted mishandling the accusations, and Porter resigned.
-Lawrence O’Donnell of The Last Word on MSNBC shared Willoughby's letter and tweeted about how he grew up in the same church as Porter and his experiences with seeing battered women being silenced.
+Lawrence O’Donnell of The Last Word on MSNBC shared Willoughby's letter and tweeted about growing up in the same church as Porter, remembering experiences with seeing battered women silenced.
 Survivors responded to O’Donnell’s tweets using Beverly Gooden's original hashtag #WhyIStayed and later, Willoughby's new hashtag of #AndSoIStayed, and O’ Donnell shared their stories on The Last Word on MSNBC.
-The associated hashtag #AndWhyILeft is adopted by Jennie Willoughby as a call for hope for survivors to eventually leave partner violence.
+The associated hashtag #AndWhyILeft was adopted by Jennie Willoughby as a call for hope for survivors to eventually leave partner violence.